rohit-ashva900/rohit-ashva900/README.md

 # Hello There, I'm Rohit! 👋

-Front-End Developer.
-Learning more about React.js and accessibility on the Web.
+Python Developer.
+Learning more about Django and Flask for web development.

 🔭 I currently live in Poland.

-- 🌱 I’m currently learning  full-stack development
+- 🌱 I’m currently learning Django and Flask for web development
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything related to Python, I am happy to help

 ### Connect With Me